Table of contents

 After all your diligent planning, there’s one final step you can take to maximize donations on the big day.
 Use a fundraising event platform that’s built to streamline event coordination, collect every payment type, and create an experience that keeps donors coming back.
 Givebutter ticks all of these boxes and more, and even better, it’s free to use!

-Sign up for your free account and see why over 15,000 individuals and organizations use Givebutter for easy, modern fundraising.
+Sign up for your free account and see millions of changemakers use Givebutter for easy, modern fundraising.

 Share this article